nf-core/imcyto/docs/output.md

 - `mcd`, `ome.tiff` or `txt` data file(s) without any spaces in the file name.
 Associated antibody panel should contain metal and antibody information in the form of "metal_antibody" e.g. "89Y_CD45".

-- `metadata.csv` file containing your antibody panel to identify which corresponding `tiff` files are to be used for the full and Ilastik stacks (see [`--metadata.csv`](usage.md#--metadata))
+- `metadata.csv` file containing your antibody panel to identify which corresponding `tiff` files are to be used for the full and Ilastik stacks.
+See [`--metadata.csv`](usage.md#--metadata) for the required file format.

-- **‘NamesAndTypes’** module in all CellProfiler .cppipe files (see **Pipeline Adaptations**) will need to be edited to match your antibody panel and desired markers to identify cell nuclei and membranes.
-Other recommended changes to the pipeline are outlined below - **Pipeline Details**.
+- CellProfiler `cppipe` files with the "NamesAndTypes" module edited to match your antibody panel and desired markers for the identification of cell nuclei and membranes (see [Pipeline adaptations](#pipeline-adaptations)).
+Other recommended changes to the pipeline are outlined in the [Pipeline details](#pipeline-details) section.

+- NOTE: ILASTIK ILP FILE DESCRIPTION?

 ## Pipeline adaptations